futuredapp/Engineering-Handbook/ios/architecture.md

 # Architecture

-In The Futured, we enforce our customized version of architecture described as MVVM-C (Model-View-ViewModel Coordinator).
+In Futured, we enforce our customized version of architecture described as MVVM-C (Model-View-ViewModel Coordinator).
 Only occasionally a different architecture is used, if product requires it or as a way to experiment and explore.

 ## MVVM-C